matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

     - `sample_synthetic`: canary text is synthetically generated using the model specified by  `external_artifact` and `external_artifact_version`.
 By default we apply rejection sampling until we have a sufficient amount of canaries of the required length and with a perplexity between `min_ppl` and `max_ppl`.
 Perplexity is computed using the prompt with the right label (see label compatibility below).
 The temperature is automatically adapted to converge to the target perplexity range, initialized with `min_temperature` and `max_temperature`.
 Some edge cases:
         - When `min_ppl`==`max_ppl`, we do not control for perplexity and just sample from the model using the temperature (`min_temperature` / `max_temperature` ) / 2.
         - When `max_ppl` == -1, we sample random tokens from the vocabulary.
+        - The parameter `prefix_length` determines how many words of an in-distribution canary should be used as prefix to further generate a synthetic suffix.
+The goal for this would to play around with the hypothesis that canaries with low perplexity prefixes and high perplexity suffixes are better memorized.
+Importantly, the perplexity remains computed for the overall sequence, including the prefix and suffix.
+Differently than before, we here need to apply rejection sampling for every in-distribution seperately.
 - `label_comptability_method` describes how the cvanary text should be made compatible with the labels of the training dataset.
 We have two options:
     - 'uniform': sample random labels from the training dataset, ensuring the label distribution matches.
     - 'extend': extend the label distribution with a canary-specific label, by default 'canary'.